-ensure the continued existence of significant natural features \and areas\ and their ecological functions in our City;
+a. ensure the continued existence of significant natural features and areas and their ecological functions in our City;

-- b. protect and enhance the ecological integrity and connectivity of natural features \and areas\; - c. achieve a balanced relationship between development and the natural environment by preserving natural features -and areas-; and - d. minimize the loss or fragmentation of natural features\andfeatures and areas\, wherever possible. - e.
-Maintain, restore or, wherever possible, improve linkages between and among natural features and areas, surface water features and ground water features.
+- b. protect and enhance the ecological integrity and connectivity of natural features and areas; - c. achieve a balanced relationship between development and the natural environment by preserving natural features and areas; and - d. minimize the loss or fragmentation of natural featuresandfeatures and areas, wherever possible. - e.
+Maintain, restore or, where possible, improve linkages between and among natural features and areas, surface water features and ground water features.